nonnymoose/xsr/README.md

 # Notes for this file
 __Please don't edit this file (`README.md`) directly!__
-/* You should edit THIS file instead */
 Please edit rather `README.md.m4`, and run `make README.md` after.
 You can commit the generated changes in `README.md` along with the manual changes in `README.md.m4`.